What is E-voting?

 How e-voting results can be checked and recounted

-In the system’s most advanced phase of development, the votes cast will be individually and universally verifiable.
+In the system’s most advanced phase of development, the votes cast will be individually

 You can find a selection of the security mechanisms in place below: